DanTappan/VISCA-Game-Controller/README.md

 Focus
 </td>
 <td>
-mini-DPad on the top of the joystick.
+mini-DPad/"Hat" on the top of the joystick.
 Push up to manually focus further out, down to focus nearer, side to side selects autofocus mode
 </td>
 </tr>
 <tr>